 2018 Titleist AVX Ball Review

-The Titleist AVX ball is aimed at players who prefer a soft feel as well as all-round, tour-level performance
+Aimed at The Titleist AVX ball is aimed at players who prefer a soft feel as well as all-round, tour-level performance

-AVX stands for alternative to Pro V1 and Pro V1x, sitting alongside them in the premium category but offering the lowest spin and launch of the three as well as the softest feel.
+Key technology AVX stands for alternative to Pro V1 and Pro V1x, sitting alongside them in the premium category but offering the lowest spin and launch of the three as well as the softest feel.